Rana Gorgani, ambassador of Sufi dance in the West, offers a unique experience: a sensory dive into the Sufi universe.

 Persian Letters Association in Paris

-In 2009,, Rana Gorgani founded the “Persan Eye” company, the first company to promote traditional dances from the Persian world in Europe.
+In 2009,, Rana Gorgani founded the company “l'Œil Persan”, the first company to promote traditional dances from the Persian world in Europe.

 Prestigious collaborations are born: with the Guimet Museum, with the Arab World Institute, etc.

-In 2014,, she is starting a Masters in Dance Anthropology.
-She carries out her research work within one of the nomadic peoples of Iran.
-Even if they are not Sufis, they live daily as required by this spirituality Rana Gorgani then realizes: everything belongs to everyone.
+In 2014,, she is starting a Master's degree in dance anthropology.
+She carries out her research work among one of the nomadic peoples of Iran.
+Even if they are not Sufis, they live daily as this spirituality requires.
+Rana Gorgani then realizes: everything belongs to everyone.

 In 2016,, with the end of her research, she decides not to perform any more traditional dances, where she does not feel authentic, and devotes herself to Sufi dance.